harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

-When coding with php, it's important to have project templates with the tools you use all the time.
+When coding with PHP, it's important to have project templates with the tools you use all the time.

-Here we have a template for phpStorm and php 8.1.x with the following features:
+We have curated a PhpStorm and php 8.1.x project template with the following features:

-- Basic phpStorm setup
+- Basic PhpStorm initial setup
-- Basic file structure for a project
+- Project's basic file structure
-- Composer (latest)
+- Composer Package Manager (latest)
-- Class autoload (using composer)
+- File autoload (using composer)
-- Xdebug3.x
+- Xdebug 3.x
 - phpUnit 9.x
 - MySQL (latest)
-- Docker LAMP for testing code
+- Docker LAMP for code testing
+- Support for initial data dump
 - Persistent data on db container
+- Support for Unit testing with coverage

-Just remove the word "sample" from the name of .env file's and make appropriate changes to the files content.
+Just remove the word "sample" from the name of .env files and make appropriate changes to the file's content.

 At *.env* file, only replace values of: